Applying To College: Do You Know Your Backstory?

 The elements of your backstory can lead to insights, perspectives and goals for the future.
 See what happens when you anchor your self-discovery with words.
 Phrases.
 Paragraphs of thoughtful musings and revelations.
 Translation: Write it all down.

 Trust your experiences and the way you think, see, feel, imagine, create.
 If you do that, then the way you express yourself will connect to your authenticity.
+And now that ChatGPT is a force to be reckoned with, it's crucial to pay special attention to your humanity!

-On a practical level, these details are essential to your biography.
+On a practical level, all of these details are essential to your biography.
 And when it’s time to write essays, or interview with colleges, or apply for work and academic opportunities, you’ll feel confident sharing your story – because you’ll know your story.